mcpa-stlouis/hack-the-arch/README.md

 What's different about HackTheArch?
 -----------------------------------
 We created this application after using the PicoCTF platform for our annual CTF.
-We didn't like all the extra stuff that Root The Box added in with the bank accounts and we wanted an easy way of integrating challenges (i.e., a web interface for creating and modifying them).
+It was okay, but we found it lacking some features that we wanted.
+We wanted a way to be able to offer competitors hints for a cost, and we also wanted a way to create and modify problems from a web interface.
+We looked around and didn't see any others that met our requirements.
+CTFd: no web admin interface for creating challenges.
+Root The Box: We didn't like all the extra stuff with the bank accounts and it just seemed too complex for our needs.
 So we decided to roll our own scoring server and now you can benefit from our hard work!
-We hope you enjoy this application and are open to feedback.
+This application implements an optional dynamic hint system which will deduct points for requesting hints and also implements a web interface for creating and modifying hints and challenges.
+We hope you enjoy this application and are open to feedback so let us know what you like, hate, would like to see added, etc...

 Requirements
 ------------